Are Large Language Models Capable of Generating Human-Level Narratives?: Data Collection and Annotation

 \subsection{Analysis Approaches}

 \paragraph{Annotating Turning Point and Story Arc}

 We seek to collect human annotations for each synopsis.
 To do so, we design annotation tasks for input narratives to label each with a story arc, and locate the sentential position where each of the five turning points occurs.
+We introduce a few key modifications to the turning point schema of \citet{papalampidi-etal-2019-movie} to handle more complex narratives: 1) flexible positioning for TP3 and TP4, and 2) optional, though discouraged, missing or multiple positions for TP2, TP3, and TP4 when annotators are uncertain.

 We recruited 16 annotators who either hold (or are pursuing) a bachelor's degree in English or have prior experience in story analysis.
-To ensure the reliability of our annotators, we administered a qualification task, exemplified in Figure~\ref{fig:survey01} in the appendix.
+To ensure the reliability of our annotators, we conducted multiple training sessions to fully onboard our annotators and administered a qualification task, exemplified in Figure~\ref{fig:survey01} in the appendix.
 We also designed short questions to assist annotators in determining the story arcs more accurately.
 Two example pairs of human and GPT-4 written narratives, along with corresponding human annotations, are compiled in Appendix \ref{appendix:subsec:standard_annotation_example}.
 We also detail our annotation guidelines in Appendix \ref{appendix:survey}.

+The narratives we studied have an average of 705.6 words and 37.8 sentences, longer and more complex compared to most other papers quantitatively studying narratives, such as \cite{sap2022quantifying} with 300 words and \cite{li2018annotating} with 18.5 sentences.
 We had a total of 440 narratives annotated, with each narrative annotated by three workers in-depth.
-The inter-annotator agreements (IAA) for the two tasks are measured at 0.90 (using Spearman's Correlation) and 0.62 (using Cohen's Kappa), which indicate a substantial agreement.
+The inter-annotator agreements (IAA) for the two tasks are measured at 0.90 (using Spearman's Correlation) and 0.62 (using Cohen's Kappa), which indicate a substantial agreement and speaks to the quality of our annotation process.
 Considering extensive labor for an in-depth human study at scale, our annotators limited their evaluations to stories produced by humans and GPT-4-0613, one of the most powerful LLMs, which should approximate the upper bound of current LLM capabilities.

 \paragraph{Measuring Arousal and Valence} We take an agentic analysis of arousal and valence, as in the previous work by \citet{field2019contextual}.
 To do this, we first instruct GPT-4 to identify the main character of the story.
 Then for each sentence $s_i$ in a narrative, we ask the same LLM to infer three adjectives, $W_i = \{w_{i1}, w_{i2}, w_{i3}\}$, that describe the protagonist's emotions as the plot progresses (\textit{e.g.,} amused, relaxed, anxious).
 We then utilize the NRC VAD lexicon \cite{mohammad-2018-obtaining} to obtain the arousal and valence scores of $w_{ij}$ ranging from 0 to 1, $j \in \{1,2,3\}$.
 For each sentence, we use the \textit{average} scores of $w_{ij}$ to represent the arousal and valence of $s$, obtaining $A(s_i)$ and $V(s_i)$.